KneeDeepInMud/fortGnox/README.md

     - Edit configuration in __fortGnox__
         - After first start open the `Settings` dialog and select `GPG` tab.
-        - Enter the `GPG Home` directory.
-If unknown enter command `gpg -k`, the path it is shown in the first line of the output.
         - Enter the path to the folder where you want to store the encrypted passwords files in field `Data directories`
         - In case you have multiple public GPG keys, which is usually the case enter **your own** public key in field `Default recipient`.
 The public keys can be listed via command: